 A long time ago, monkeys looked very different to how they look today.
-They had hair all over their bodies and even on their faces.
-They had long snouts, pointy ears and long, bushy tails just like the other forest animals.
-The only thing was that monkeys loved people and wanted to be like them.
+They had hair all over their bodies and on their faces.
+They had long snouts, pointy ears and long, bushy tails just like most other forest animals.
+The only thing was that the monkeys loved people and wanted to be like them.
 They loved how people dressed, they loved their houses, and most of all, they loved the people’s festivals.
 The monkeys wanted to do everything people did.

 When the monkeys heard the news they were overjoyed.
 They dreamed of all the things they would do when they were finally people.
 On the sixth day, they prepared for their journey to the mountain.
 They were so excited that they started celebrating on the way to the mountain.
 The monkeys played, ate, danced and sang all day!
 Drawing the attention of the other forest animals as they sang loudly.